nikitavoloboev/data/README.md

 If you use mac, [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) plugin is incredible.
 I plan to make both the plugin and this setup with the wiki reusable by anyone.

-I am not alone in sharing all my knowledge online in form of a wiki.
-An ever growing (ideally always up to date) storage of knowledge on all topics.

-Most often I share my life with [Twitter](https://twitter.com/nikitavoloboev) (most everything), [Instagram](https://www.instagram.com/nikitavoloboev/) (photos, stories from life, Q&A's) and also [Telegram](https://t.me/niki_log) (raw and more private thoughts/photos/updates I don't necessarily want to push to all my follower's feeds).
+Most often I share my life on [Twitter](https://twitter.com/nikitavoloboev) (most everything), [Instagram](https://www.instagram.com/nikitavoloboev/) (photos, stories from life, Q&A's) and also [Telegram](https://t.me/niki_log) (raw and more private thoughts/photos/updates I don't necessarily want to push to all my follower's feeds).

-I also want to learn to write well written [articles](https://wiki.nikiv.dev/sharing/my-articles) and making [YouTube videos](https://www.youtube.com/channel/UCEKqrUfr_FMKIO9XSJS4vDw/videos).
+I also want to learn to write well written [articles](https://wiki.nikiv.dev/sharing/my-articles) and make high quality [YouTube videos](https://www.youtube.com/channel/UCEKqrUfr_FMKIO9XSJS4vDw/videos).

 And of course I love [writing code](https://wiki.nikiv.dev/sharing/my-github) that solves various problems I have and I share it all on [GitHub](https://github.com/nikitavoloboev).
 I also love [Reddit](https://reddit.com/user/nikivi), [HN](https://news.ycombinator.com/user?id=nikivi) & [Lobsters](https://lobste.rs/u/nikivi) as far as communities go.